sap-tutorials/Tutorials/tutorials/hana-cloud-mission-trial-7/hana-cloud-mission-trial-7.md

 ## You will learn
-- How to query your database using the SAP HANA database explorer using SQL statements
+- How to query your database using the SAP HANA Cloud Central using SQL Console
 - How to create new tables
 - How to join tables
 - How to extract specific data from tables